robinweser/fela/docs/advanced/Plugins.md

 ```

 ## Official Plugins
 Fela already ships with some official plugins.
-Check out [Introduction - Ecosystem](../introduction/Ecosystem.md) for more information.<br>
+Check out [Introduction - Ecosystem](../introduction/Ecosystem.md#plugins) for more information.<br>
 > **Note**: Official plugins are wrapped by a configuration function by default.

+## Plugin Presets
+In additional to each single plugin, we also provide plugin presets which should simplify the configuration process.<br>
+Right now there are two different presets available, a basic web preset [fela-preset-web](https://github.com/rofrischmann/fela/tree/master/packages/fela-preset-web) and one development-only preset [fela-preset-dev](https://github.com/rofrischmann/fela/tree/master/packages/fela-preset-dev).